Trhova/Causal-Microbiome-Omics/docs/03_double_machine_learning_dml.md

 ## Code

-See `python/02_dml_example.py` for a runnable demo (no `sklearn` dependency) that:
+See `python/02_dml_example.py` for a runnable demo using the `doubleml` package:
-- Cross-fits residuals (the key DML idea to avoid overfitting leakage)
+- Fits a partially linear regression DML model via `DoubleMLPLR`
-- Uses simple OLS as the stand-in “ML” step
+- Uses simple learners (`sklearn` linear regression) to keep the example easy to read
 - Also generates a larger synthetic dataset with the same variable names, since n=4 is too small to be stable